PhD Program Application Instructions

 Upload a full resume that provides your relevant educational and employment history including the employer agency and address, your job title, and your dates of employment.
 If there is substantial discontinuity in your employment experience, please explain on a separate page attached to the resume.
 The resume should also list all scholastic or related honors (with dates received), significant volunteer activities, membership in professional organizations, and all published work.
 In addition, include theses, papers presented at conferences, and other professional writings, such as institutional manuals.

 Research and Scholarship Statement

 The research and scholarship statement provides an opportunity for you to give your assessment of yourself as a suitable candidate for admission to the Social Welfare PhD Program.
 Since the program emphasizes both research and teaching, we are particularly interested to know your views about research in social welfare and about yourself in the role of researcher and scholar educator.
-Please be as specific as possible in answering the questions below.
+Please be as specific as possible in answering the questions from the PhD Admissions Instructions document located on the right hand side of this page.
 Use no more than five (5) double-spaced typewritten pages.
 Place your last name and first initial on every page of all documents.

 Scholarly Writing Sample

 Submit one example of your scholarly writing that provides evidence of your capacity to think analytically and critically, and to express yourself clearly and concisely, and that shows your readiness to undertake doctoral level work that reflects a concern with the advancement of social justice.
 If you submit a co-authored article, please select one for which you had major writing responsibility and indicate in an attached note the parts of the sample that reflect your input and work.
 The following are examples of appropriate submissions of scholarly writing: